kinners00/yum/README.md

 bolt plan run yum::security_cache targets=rhelboxes cache=update security=minimal
 ```

-# Contributions/Feedback
+# Contributions

-This module contains a simple set of tasks (written in bash) that I created over the space of a day - Nothing crazy.
+This module contains a simple set of tasks (written in bash).
 The logic on some tasks could be smarter/cleaner but they should all work.
 I will get round to improving them at some point in the near future.

-If you're experiencing any bugs, please raise an issue below.

 If anyone would like to contribute to the module, that would be awesome and very much welcomed.

+If you're experiencing any bugs, please raise an issue below:

 Repo:        https://github.com/kinners00/yum/issues